L&I Settlement Calculator

 Who Is At Fault For A Job Injury?

 L&I is a no-fault system and must be paid out for any workplace injury.
-However, if there is a third party involved for causing the injury, you may be able to sue them for additional compensation under third-party claims.
+However, if there is a third-party involved in causing the injury, you may be able to sue them for additional compensation under third-party claims.

 What Is The Impact Of An Injury On An L&I Claim Settlement?